gjermundgaraba/goodreads-backup/README.md

-# GoodReads Backup
+# Goodreads Backup
-Python application to back up your GoodReads shelves.
+Python application to back up your Goodreads shelves.

-Will use GoodReads API's to fetch data.
+Will use Goodreads API's to fetch data.

 Application still in early infancy.
 The exact functionality is not yet determined.

-The reasoning behind this project was to save my lists in case GoodReads decide to delete them or in any way corrupts my data.
+The reasoning behind this project was to save my lists in case Goodreads decide to delete them or in any way corrupts my data.
-GoodReads seems to have rather low quality in their software, so I don't really trust them to keep my data safe.
+Goodreads seems to have rather low quality in their software, so I don't really trust them to keep my data safe.

 Functionality and use cases not yet determined.
 Will probably change during development.